-Bolton Council's pay and grading structure for NJC staff is available at the following link.
+Bolton Council's pay and grading structure for NJC staff is available on the Council website.

 As part of the Pay and Grading Review, the Council also reviewed the other terms and conditions where there is flexibility for local review, as prescribed in Part 3 of the National Green Book.
 The Part 3 local provisions for Bolton are published on our website and are summarised as follows: